aquaskyline/SOAPdenovo2/README.md

 ## For MAC users

-Please use <a href="http://brew.sh">brew</a> to install SOAPdenovo.
+Please use <a href="http://brew.sh">brew</a> to SOAPdenovo.
 SOAPdenovo's package in Homebrew-science is managed by Shaun Jackman.

 ## Introduction